blue-531/DOALL/README.md

 ---

-Reference code for **DO-ALL**, a plug-and-play module for Continual Test-Time Adaptation (CTTA) that revisits source information through **Dataset Distillation (DD)**.
+Official code for **DO-ALL**, a plug-and-play module for Continual Test-Time Adaptation (CTTA) that revisits source information through **Dataset Distillation (DD)**.

 Before deployment, DO-ALL distills the source dataset into a compact set of **synthetic